-Beyond active torture by security staff, conditions of detention can also amount to torture or other ill-treatment.
-This is the case when 50 people are detained in a cell meant for seven, when prisoners live in filth, without decent food or access to healthcare, when violence among inmates is tolerated or even encouraged.
+Beyond active torture by security staff, detention conditions can also amount to torture or other ill-treatment.
+This is the case when 50 people are detained in a cell meant for seven, when prisoners live in filth without decent food or access to healthcare, and when violence among inmates is tolerated or even encouraged.
 Prolonged solitary detention can also cause unbearable suffering that amounts to psychological torture.

-A lack of funding and a general disregard for people in detention explain why overcrowding and poor access to basic foodstuffs, hygiene and healthcare are very frequent in many countries.
+A lack of funding and a general disregard for people in detention explain why overcrowding and poor access to basic foodstuffs, hygiene, and healthcare are widespread in many countries.

 In Afghanistan, we found that an estimated 80% of all women prisoners underwent virginity tests

 Detained children are particularly vulnerable, as are women.
-Women and girls are particularly at risk of sexual forms of torture, whether by prison staff or male prisoners.
-Specific forms of torture or other ill-treatment include the use of shackles and handcuffs during labour and immediately after childbirth and the absence of appropriate medical care, invasive body searches or “virginity tests” in detention.
+Women and girls are particularly at risk of sexual torture, whether by prison staff or male prisoners.
+Specific forms of torture or other ill-treatment include using shackles and handcuffs during labour and immediately after childbirth and the absence of appropriate medical care, invasive body searches, or “virginity tests” in detention.
 LGBTIQ or transgender inmates are often at risk of heightened abuse.
-At the OMCT we pay specific attention to the needs of detained women and children and other groups in detention who are specifically vulnerable to torture and other ill-treatment.
+At the OMCT, we pay specific attention to the needs of detained women and children and other groups in detention who are specifically vulnerable to torture and other ill-treatment.

 In Mexico, imprisoned women arrested by the Navy report being raped in 41% of cases

-The Covid-19 pandemic has proven to be particularly dangerous in places of detention, as overcrowding, poor hygiene conditions and insufficient healthcare are perfect breeding grounds for the virus.
-In a number of countries, isolation measures have deprived detainees of any contact with families and lawyers, leaving them without any form of protection or even without access to much-needed extra food supplies.
+The Covid-19 pandemic has proven to be particularly dangerous in places of detention, as overcrowding, poor hygiene conditions, and insufficient healthcare are perfect breeding grounds for the virus.
+In addition, in a number of countries, isolation measures have deprived detainees of any contact with families and lawyers, leaving them without any form of protection or even without access to much-needed extra food supplies.

-Together with our SOS-Torture Network members, we work to end torture and to improve living conditions in detention.
-We often cooperate with National Prevention Mechanisms (NPMs), local bodies that are tasked with preventing torture in detention.
-We organize country missions, carry out joint visits to prisons, document the abuses, train NPM members and advocate with the authorities.
+Together with our SOS-Torture Network members, we work to end torture and improve living conditions in detention.
+We often cooperate with National Prevention Mechanisms (NPMs) - local bodies tasked with preventing torture in detention.
+We organise country missions, conduct joint visits to prisons, document the abuses, train NPM members, and advocate with the authorities.

 World Children’s Day: time to prioritise alternatives to child detention